acseCAPSlab/BatteryZoo_Zookeeper/README.md

-# Sheffield Battery Library - Control
+# LiBatt - Control

-This repository is a demonstration of Optimal Control using the [Sheffield Battery Library database](https://github.com/acseCAPSlab/SheffieldBatteryLibrary).
+This repository is a demonstration of Optimal Control using the [LiBatt](https://github.com/acseCAPSlab/Li-Batt).
 Here, a fast charging optimal control problem \[needs citation\] is implemented in [ICLOCS2](http://www.ee.ic.ac.uk/ICLOCS/) using the [OPTI Toolbox's](https://github.com/jonathancurrie/OPTI) IPOPT solver \[needs citation\].

 ## Running the problem